skamani/FortifySSCPlugin/depchk-parser/README.md

    - The engine type provided with the scan is different from the engine type provided by the parser plugin, or there is no installed/enabled plugin of the specified engine type in SSC.
    - Parser plugin registration failed - check the plugin container logs and SSC logs for errors.

-6) Will my parser plugin developed for SSC/PluginFramework 17.10 work automatically with SSC/PluginFramework 17.20?
-   - No. There is a change in XML namespace for plugin.xml.
-So the minimal change needed for 17.20 support is plugin.xml update.
-After that, there is a high probability that your plugin will be compatible with 17.20.
-However, due to significant improvements and validations added in SSC 17.20, be prepared to test your plugin with SSC/PluginFramework 17.20 and update your plugin for compatibility, if needed.